AshtreeBV/metazoan-whitepaper/docs/dao/tokenomics/sale-rounds.md

 ## Vesting Schedule

-Team and Investors’ pToken vesting schedule depends on the current total supply of the MAIN token.
+Team and Investors’ pTOKEN vesting schedule depends on the current total supply of the main TOKEN.
 The amount vested is equal to 10% of the TOKEN supply.
-This means that at 10 million Token supply, a maximum of 1,000,000 pToken can be redeemed.
-At 100 million Token supply, it’s 10 million pToken redeemed.
+This means that at 10 million TOKEN supply, a maximum of 1,000,000 pTOKEN can be redeemed.
+At 100 million TOKEN supply, it’s 10 million pTOKEN redeemed.

 <!--
-All pToken holders finish vesting anywhere from (soft cap/10%) to (actual raised/10%) token supply, so this is a long-term bet.
+All pTOKEN holders finish vesting anywhere from (soft cap/10%) to (actual raised/10%) TOKEN supply, so this is a long-term bet.
 There’s a lot of upside for holders, but it is dependent on the actual growth of the protocol.
 -->

 ## Example Situation of Vesting Schedule